minitest/minitest/README.txt

 test writer and for language implementors that need a minimal set of methods to bootstrap a working unit test suite.

-mini/spec is a functionally complete spec engine.
+minitest/spec is a functionally complete spec engine.

+minitest/benchmark is an awesome way to assert the performance of your algorithms in a repeatable manner.

-mini/mock, by Steven Baker, is a beautifully tiny mock object framework.
+minitest/mock, by Steven Baker, is a beautifully tiny mock object framework.

 (This package was called miniunit once upon a time)

 == FEATURES/PROBLEMS:

+* minitest/autorun - the easy and explicit way to run all your tests.
-* Contains minitest/unit - a simple and clean test system (301 lines!).
+* minitest/unit - a simple and clean test system
-* Contains minitest/spec - a simple and clean spec system (52 lines!).
+* minitest/spec - a simple and clean spec system
-* Contains minitest/mock - a simple and clean mock system (35 lines!).
+* minitest/mock - a simple and clean mock system
+* minitest/benchmark - a simple and clean way to assert your performance.
 * Incredibly small and fast runner, but no bells and whistles.

 == RATIONALE: